oharari/Bayesian-Predictive-Power/README.md

 # **About this application**
 This tool was created to allow investigators conducting clinical trials to make educated decisions about the way they proceed with their  trial in light of data collected.
 Such decisions may take place either at the design stage or as part of a planned interim analysis in an adaptive trial.
 The tool is devided into separate tabs, to meets the user's needs at different stages of their trial.

-A detailed description of the different features of the software and how they can be applied in clinical research can be found in the [**user manual**](BIAS_Manual.pdf).
+A detailed description of the different features of the software and how they can be applied in clinical research can be found in the user manual.

 Schematically, the user should use the tool as follows:
 * For design and analysis of phase II trials based on *Bayesian predictive power* (BPP) -